 What is the best age to get a facelift?

 There isn't really a specific age that is "best" for a facelift.
 Even people in their 30s begin to see signs of aging that can make them appear much older than they are.
-Instead, what matters is whether patients have jowls or a double chin that truly bothers them.
-If so, a facelift is an appropriate procedure.
+What matters when considering a facelift is whether patients have jowls or a double chin that truly bothers them.
+If so, a facelift may be an appropriate procedure.